Notice of Race

 a.
 The Low Point System of Appendix A of the racing rules will apply with modifications.

 b.
-Rule A2 is replaced with a minimum of twelve races shall constitute a series.
+Rule A2 is replaced with a minimum of for races shall constitute a series.
 Each boat

 shall be allowed to drop their 5 lowest scores if at least 21 races are completed.
 Each boat shall be